FAQs for Summer 2021 Overnight Camp

 With a focus on creating meaningful small group experiences, camp will be divided into “sleeping groups” and “activity groups.”
 A “sleeping group,” or “cabin group” will be one cabin group and will remain consistent for both daytime activities and sleeping in cabins/campsites together.

 For traditional campers, sleeping groups, will be single gender.
 For teen programs, they may be mixed gender.
-Activity groups, which may be mixed gender, will be formed by no more than two sleeping groups.
+Activity groups, which may be mixed gender, will be formed by no more than three sleeping groups.
 They will remain consistent, and when combined, the activity groups will not exceed 16 campers.

 Our capacities will be determined by sleeping arrangements, as this is the only extended indoor activity.
 All campers will have at least six feet physical distance from other camper’s heads in cabins or campsites, and bedding will be arranged head-to-toe.